Practice Areas

 Pillar II

-Cases against the public and private institutions whose failures or misconduct caused the harm.
+Cases against the public and private institutions whose failures or misconduct created the conditions for individual harm.

 - Sexual abuse in juvenile facilities and probation camps